Beloth/Ostston/Next/Notes.md

 ####Pelarna
- She will attempt to escape (she is a rogue)
+ She will attempt to escape (she is a rogue).
+She will try to flee towards the lake.
+She actually takes flight even though her wings do not seem to be large enough to bear her weight.

+####Return of the Packmaster
+1 Packmaster + 2 Hell Wolves (Total 2000xp)

+####Slaves
+What is the party going to do with the slaves?

+####Travelling on
+Patrol - 4 Hell Wolves (Total 1800xp)
+Find a logging camp

+####Logging camp
+Bandit Captain (450xp)
+Cult Fanatic (450xp)
+Several slaves cutting down trees

 ####Evening